EU farm policy – the common agricultural policy – serves many purposes:

 EU farm policy has evolved considerably in recent decades to help farmers face new challenges and also in response to changing public attitudes.
 Successive reforms mean that farmers now base their production decisions on market demand, rather on decisions taken in Brussels.

 The most recent reforms, in 2013, shifted the focus towards:

-Future challenges include the need to double world food production by 2050 to cater for population growth and wealthier consumers eating more meat, at the same time as dealing with the impact of climate change (loss of biodiversity, deteriorating soil and water quality).
+World food production needs to double by 2050 to cater for population growth and wealthier consumers eating more animal products – at the same time as dealing with the impact of climate change (loss of biodiversity, deteriorating soil and water quality).

-Nevertheless, the share of farm spending in the EU budget has dropped sharply (from a peak of nearly 70% in the 1970s to around 40% today).
+As a share of the EU budget, farm spending has dropped sharply from its peak in the 1970s of nearly 70% to around 38% today.
 This reflects both an expansion of the EU's other responsibilities and cost savings from reforms.
-Since 2004, the EU has welcome 12 new member countries without any increase in farm spending.
+Since 2004, for example, the EU has welcomed 13 new member countries without any increase in farm spending.

 This publication is part of the 'European Union explained' series